 “Bottoms Up!”
 Man Down!

 Navigating the complex emotions of grief while maintaining sobriety can be very very difficult.
-The loss of a loved one can trigger overwhelming feelings that may test one’s commitment to recovery.
-This is your word of encouragement; and some helpful strategies to implement to avoid falling apart, during those times when you feel like your whole world has.
+The loss of a loved one can trigger overwhelming feelings that may test your commitment to recovery.
+This is your word of encouragement, and some helpful strategies to implement to avoid falling apart, during those times when you feel like your whole world has.

 I have suffered great loss in my life.
-From close friends, to my grandparents, and dear loved ones.
-All hardships of their very own to handle.
-However, the one loss I was forced to endure, and that pushed me to my absolute limit, was the loss of my boyfriend Nick.
-Nick was 27 years old, with his entire life to go yet when it was abruptly cut short.
+From close friends, grandparents, and to more recently, my boyfriend, Nick.
 Loosing Nick has taught me so much in such a very short amount of time.

-When something such as unexpected loss hits, or you are put in a position to part with a loved one it can be very tempting to want to jump ship yourself.
+When an unexpected loss hits, it can be very tempting to want to jump ship yourself.
 You get hit with anger, frustration, guilt, sadness, remorse, loneliness, hopelessness.
-The list goes on, the cycle feels like it’s forever going.
+The list goes on.
+The cycle feels like it’s forever going.
 You’ll feel more than tempted to wanna throw in the towel.
 Let it all go to shit.
 Feel nothing.
 The one thing I can promise you is that won’t help a Goddamn thing.

-The best word of advice I can give when faced with such troubling times, of any sort is this…. just go straight through it.
-It might be heavy, ugly, sad, painful…. but there’s nothing worse you can do for yourself then drag out the process and suffer longer or make a bad situation 10 times worse.
+The best word of advice I can give - just go straight through it.
+It might be heavy, ugly, sad, painful.
+But, there’s nothing worse you can do than drag out the process and suffer longer or make a bad situation 10 times worse.
 Take a moment process the reality of the situation, and head straight through it.

 Take care of yourself.
 The best thing you can do is break it down to the basics.
 Make sure you are doing your very best to eat some food, drink your water, get some rest.
 I know something so simple should be easy to check off the list.
-However, it’s a likely tendency that when we are bearing great grief, we don’t prioritize self-care.. or simply some of those things seem impossible to even bring ourselves to do in the moment.
+However, it’s a likely tendency that when we are bearing great grief, we don’t prioritize self-care.
+These things might seem impossible to bring yourself to do in the moment.
 But you have to.

 You have others counting on you.
-Even though your focus can not be taken away from the emptiness this loss caused; remain mindful that there are countless others still within your life that need you.
+Even though your focus can not be taken away from the emptiness this loss caused, remain mindful that there are countless others still within your life that need you.
 The very best you.
-Whether that be your parents, children, siblings, close friends… feel your emotions and take your time to process them within your own due able means, but don’t allow grief to rob you from all those who cherish and love you and are still very much present.
+Whether that be your parents, children, siblings, or close friends.
+Feel your emotions and take your time to process them within your own due able means, but don’t allow grief to rob you from all those who cherish and love you and are still very much present.

 mother and young son